Cats: The Movie

 One of the funnier scenes was Bombalurina’s song and dance.
 She had catnip to get the Jellicles stoned and distracted from what was going on.

 Surprisingly, to me at least, it got very poor reviews.
 But it seems like those reviews concentrated on the CGI.
 Cat/Human hybrids are pretty weird, I’ll admit.
 I’m sure the CGI could have been better.
 I liked the emotion the ears and tails added.
 And the cast did spend some time in “cat school”, which helped convey the feeling.
 Another thing reviewers seemed to dislike was the story.
 I mean, I guess you could criticize it for that.
 But from what I read, it was pretty faithful to Weber’s original musical.
 I’ll agree that the story was weird, but we’re talking T.S.
 Elliot and Andrew Lloyd Webber.
 Here’s a list of the good and the bad.

 Personally, I would go see it again.
 The choreography and music (if you like Andrew Lloyd Webber) were a delight.
 They had amazing dancers as lead characters.
 I enjoyed watching Jennifer Hudson and Taylor Swift as well.
 I definitely don’t think it was as bad as some reviewers made it out to be.
 However, it is a show that definitely appeals to a certain type of person.

 My name is Kathryn.
 I live in suburban Cleveland.
 I have 2 cats, who are my kids.
-I’m a preschool and school age teacher at a local childcare center.
+I work in early childhood education, specializing in infants at a local childcare center.
 I’ve also worked with preschoolers and school aged kids there.
 I used to be an ESL teacher in South Korea.

 Please visit me at Mighty Kool Kat.
 You can find my links to social media there.